kieranhj/scr-beeb/doc/readme.txt

 claiming precious RAM!
 Try unplugging any non-essential ROMS with *UNPLUG.

-Co-processors and the Tube must be disabled.
-Type *CONF.NOTUBE and reset.

 This game has been tested on real floppy disc hardware, Retroclinic
 DataCentre and MAMMFS for MMC devices.